umpc/go-sortedmap/README.md

 SortedMap is a small library that provides a value-sorted ```map[interface{}]interface{}``` type and methods combined from Go 1 map and slice primitives.

-This data structure allows for roughly constant-time reads and for efficiently iterating over only a subsection of the stored values.
+This data structure allows for roughly constant-time reads and for efficiently iterating over only a section of stored values.

 ### Worst-Case Complexity
 Operation | Worst-Case